 While this recipe is keto-friendly, you can also make it fit a dairy-free, nut-free lifestyle by making just a few substitutions.

 - Remove the almond flour and use coconut flour.
-You won’t need much coconut flour as it tends to absorb liquid far more than almond flour.
-Start with 1/2 tbsp coconut flour and whisk it into the batter.
+You won't need much coconut flour as it tends to absorb liquid far more than almond flour.
+Start with ½ tablespoon coconut flour and whisk it into the batter.
 The batter itself should resemble a thin pancake batter, so too much coconut flour, and your batter will become too thick.

 - Instead of heavy cream in the batter, use coconut milk or almond milk.